cloudutsukpilot/sakharams.github.io/_tabs/about.md

 My name is Sakharam Shinde and I am a Cloud & DevOps Architect.

-As a Cloud & DevOps Architect , I am a results-driven Cloud and DevOps Architect with a passion for designing and implementing cutting-edge solutions to drive business success.
+As a *Cloud & DevOps Architect* , I am a results-driven Cloud and DevOps Architect with a passion for designing and implementing cutting-edge solutions to drive business success.
 With 12 years of hands-on experience in the field, I have honed my expertise in crafting scalable, secure, and high-performance cloud-based infrastructures that empower organizations to thrive in the digital age.
 I am an Azure Administrator and a Terraform Associate certified.

-You can reach out to me on LinkedIn or checkout the rest of my blog where I share my learning and experiences.
+You can reach out to me on [LinkedIn](https://www.linkedin.com/in/sakharamshinde/) or checkout my blog where I share my learnings and experiences.

 As an open-source enthusiast , I am active on GitHub/GitLab and have hosted few of my projects providing step-by-step instructions to setup and deploy them to understand different tools used in Cloud and DevOps.